 We do not offer transportation to our intramural sport leagues.
 For more information please call 305.673.7730.

 Q34.
 Can anyone join the swim team?

-The swim team at the Scott Rakow Youth Center is geared for advanced swimmers who know at least 2 strokes (the 4 competitive strokes in swimming are: freestyle, butterfly, back stroke and breast stroke) All children must take a swim test; please visit our Swim Teams webpage or call 305.673.7771 for more information.
+The swim team at the Scott Rakow Youth Center is geared for advanced swimmers who know at least 2 strokes (the 4 competitive strokes in swimming are: freestyle, butterfly, back stroke and breast stroke) All children must take a swim test; please visit our Aquatics webpage or call 305.673.7771 for more information.

 Q35.
 Is a child with disabilities allowed to participate in your programs?